prncenium/crowdFunding-website/README.md

 To run this project locally, follow these steps:

 1. **Clone the repository:**

    git clone [https://github.com/prncenium/crowdFunding-website.git](https://github.com/prncenium/crowdFunding-website.git)

 2.Navigate to the project directory: cd crowdFunding-website
-   # If the code is inside the 'evaluation' folder, use: cd evaluation

 3.Install Dependencies:
   npm install

 4.Run the App:
   npm run dev